The authentic Sicilian ” Eggplant Caponata” recipe.

 These ingredients, already common to other typical recipes such as Pasta alla Norma and Eggplant Parmigiana, create a mix of aromas, colors, and flavors that recalls the traditions of a wonderful island.

-A mix of fried vegetables then sauteed in a pan with sugar and vinegar, that give to the Eggplant Caponata, the typical sweet-and-sour taste!
+A mix of fried vegetables then sauteed in a pan with sugar and vinegar, that give to the Caponata, the typical sweet-and-sour taste!

 Besides being delicious, Eggplant Caponata is also suitable for those who follow a vegetarian and vegan diet, as it lacks any ingredient of animal origin.